SYNAPSE TEAM 2025 - 2026

 Managing Editor

-Paul Oancea is a first-year MD/PhD student from Houston, Texas.
-He graduated with a Bachelor’s in Neuroscience from UT-Austin and is excited to serve as The Synapse’s new Staff Writer.
+Paul Oancea is a second-year MD/PhD student from Houston, Texas.
+He graduated with a Bachelor’s in Neuroscience from UT-Austin and is excited to serve as The Synapse’s Senior Staff Writer.

 Social/Media Manager